hendrikmaus/blog/content/github-actions-release-caching/index.md

 *tl;dr: Please find a working reference implementation on [GitHub](https://github.com/hendrikmaus/github-actions-release-cache-workaround-rust).*

+*Update: I turned the example below into a GitHub Action, available at [hendrikmaus/custom-cache-action](https://github.com/hendrikmaus/custom-cache-action).*

 > *If you are reading this at a later point in time, GitHub might have delivered this feature.*

 ## Context